 Sensitivity assessment.
-Moderately strong tidal flow, characteristic of this biotope, encourages communities of sponges and ascidians.
+Strong tidal flow, characteristic of this biotope, encourages communities of sponges and ascidians.
 Changes to the hydrological regime are therefore likely to directly influence the presence of these species.
-As the biotope occurs in moderately strong tidal flow (0.5-1.5 m/s) an increase in water flow may result in disturbance or mobilization of the hard substrata (i.e. cobbles and pebbles), resulting in abrasion or loss of attached epilfora and epifauna.
-A reduction in water flow is likely to result in a loss of the suspension feeding species, an overall reduction in species richness, and result in loss of this biotope, as it is replaced by another Fucus serratus dominated biotope, e.g. LR.LLR.F.FserrX.
+As the biotope occurs in very strong tidal flow (>3 m/s) an increase in water flow is unlikely.
+A reduction in water flow is likely to result in a loss of the suspension feedeing species, an overall reduction in species richness, and result in loss of this biotope, as it is replaced by another Fucus serratus dominated biotope, e.g. LR.LLR.F.Fserr.FS.
 However, a change of 0.1-0.2 m/s(the benchmark) is unlikely to adversely affect the biotope, although a reduction may decrease feeding and hence growth rates.
 Therefore, a resistance of 'High' is recorded, with a resilience of 'High' and a sensitivity of 'Not sensitive' at the benchmark level.